CloudKlass/AVD/Instructions/Labs_EntraID/02_LAB_Manage_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 ---
 lab:
-    title: 'Lab: Manage host pools and session hosts by using the Azure portal (Entra ID)'
+    title: 'Lab 2: Manage host pools and session hosts by using the Azure portal (Entra ID)'
     module: 'Module 3.2: Plan and implement user experience and client settings'
 ---